-The following table lists the relevant OSPs of the [ST_IC] security target, and provides the link to the OSPs related to the composite-product, showing that there is no contradiction between the two.
+The following table lists the relevant OSPs of the [ST\IC] security target, and provides the link to the OSPs related to the composite-product, showing that there is no contradiction between the two.

-IC OSP label IC OSP content Link to the composite product Identification during TOE Development and Production: No contradiction with the present P.Process-TOE An accurate identification must be established for the TOE.
-This requires that each instantiation of the TOE carries this unique identification. evaluation; the chip traceability information is used to identify the composite TOE.
-Additional Specific Security Functionality: The TOE shall provide the following specific security functionality to the Smartcard Embedded Software: Rivest-Shamir-Adleman Cryptography (RSA) Not used as the Composite TOE P.Add-Functions Elliptic Curve Cryptography (EC) implements its own cryptographic CIPURSETM Cryptographic Library (CCL) libraries.
-Cipher based Message Authentication Code (CMAC by the SCL-1) Secure Hash Computation (SHA by the HCL) Cryptographic services of the TOE The AES hardware functionality is P.Crypto-Service The TOE provides secure hardware based cryptographic services for the IC Embedded Software: The AES hardware functionality is used by the composite TOE.
-Triple Data Encryption Standard (TDES)Advanced Encryption Standard (AES) The TDES hardware functionality is used by the composite TOE.
-Limiting and Blocking the Loader Functionality P.Lim_Block_Loader The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
+IC OSP label IC OSP content Link to the composite product P.Process-TOE Identification during TOE Development and Production: An accurate identification must be established for the TOE.
+This requires that each instantiation of the TOE carries this unique identification.
+No contradiction with the present evaluation; the chip traceability information is used to identify the composite TOE.
+P.Add-Functions Additional Specific Security Functionality: The TOE shall provide the following specific security functionality to the Smartcard Embedded Software: Rivest-Shamir-Adleman Cryptography (RSA) Elliptic Curve Cryptography (EC) CIPURSETM Cryptographic Library (CCL) Cipher based Message Authentication Code (CMAC by the SCL-1) Secure Hash Computation (SHA by the HCL) Not used as the Composite TOE implements its own cryptographic libraries.
+P.Crypto-Service Cryptographic services of the TOE The TOE provides secure hardware based cryptographic services for the IC Embedded Software: Triple Data Encryption Standard (TDES) Advanced Encryption Standard (AES) The AES hardware functionality is used by the composite TOE.
+The TDES hardware functionality is used by the composite TOE.
+P.Lim_Block_Loader Limiting and Blocking the Loader Functionality The composite manufacturer uses the Loader for loading of Security IC Embedded Software, user data of the Composite Product or IC Dedicated Support Software in charge of the IC Manufacturer.
 He limits the capability and blocks the availability of the Loader in order to protect stored data from disclosure and manipulation.
 Enforced by the MRTD Manufacturer, which irreversibly deactivates the Infineon Loader after the eTravel for Japan 1.0 Embedded Software (ES) loading.
 P.Ctrl_Loader Controlled usage to Loader Functionality Authorized user controls the usage of the Loader functionality in order to protect stored and loaded user data from disclosure and manipulation.
 Initially coming from the optional Package 2 in [PP/0084].
 Not relevant here as the Loader is deactivated prior to Phase 7.